Russia's Putin plays piano as he awaits talks with Xi

-BEIJING Russian President Vladimir Putin played piano while awaiting Chinese leader Xi Jinping for bilateral talks in Beijing on Sunday.
+BEIJING (Reuters) - Russian President Vladimir Putin played piano while awaiting Chinese leader Xi Jinping for bilateral talks in Beijing on Sunday.

 Putin spoke earlier on Sunday at a summit on China's new Silk Road plan.
 He later arrived at state Diaoyutai residence for talks with Xi and other leaders.